Visigothic script

-Visigothic script was a type of medieval script that originated in the Visigothic Kingdom in Hispania (the Iberian Peninsula).
+The Visigothic script was a medieval script that originated in the Visigothic Kingdom in Hispania (the Iberian Peninsula).
 Its more limiting alternative designations littera toletana and littera mozarabica associate it with scriptoria specifically in Toledo and with Mozarabic culture more generally, respectively.

 The script, which exists in book-hand and cursive versions, was used from approximately the late seventh century until the thirteenth century, mostly in Visigothic Iberia but also somewhat in the Catalan kingdom in current southern France.
 It was perfected in the 9th–11th centuries and declined afterwards.
 It developed from the late Roman cursive, uncial and half-uncial scripts, and shares many features of uncial, especially the form of the letter g.